HMO304 - Principles and Practice of Optometry 2

-Must be enrolled in H310 Bachelor of Vision Science
+Must be enrolled in D302 Bachelor of Vision Science/Master of Optometry

-In this unit students will gain skills in history-taking and patient examination.
-They will also apply other competencies defined by the Optometry Council of Australia and New Zealand (OCANZ) including diagnosis, patient management and recording of clinical data.
-They will explore in more detail legal and ethical issues drawn from the problem-based learning cases presented in HMO303 and gain knowledge and skills in professional practice associated with the cases.
-Finally they will consider in more detail the public and population health implications in identifying and managing the conditions presented in the cases.
+In this unit students will build on the foundations developed in HMO203 and HMO204.
+They will gain further skills in history-taking and patient examination.
+They will continue to apply other competencies defined by the Optometry Council of Australia and New Zealand (OCANZ) including diagnosis, patient management and recording of clinical data.
+They will further explore legal and ethical issues drawn from the problem-based learning cases presented in HMO303 and gain clinical knowledge and skills in professional practice associated with the cases.
+In addition, students will consider in more depth public and population health implications in identifying and managing the conditions presented in the cases.
+The cases will be based on developmental and refractive disorders of vision, ocular pathology, and systemic disorders of vision.
+Students will explore cutting edge knowledge about ocular appliances, pathophysiology and management of disease through symposia delivered by field experts.
+Finally, students will be introduced to research methodology in preparation for an extended clinical research project, which will be commenced in later units.

 Unit Fee Information